What is After-Tax Income?

 #2 – Income from House Property

-Income from House Property includes that part of income which is earned from the letting out of immovable property be it a residential house property for residential purposes and commercial purposes.
+Income from House Property includes that part of income, which is earned from the letting out of an immovable property, be it a residential house property for residential purposes and commercial purposes.
 Income from letting out apart from the regular business is to be treated as income from House Property.
 The income from the letting of immovable property is to be added to Salary along with other components to get the final after-tax income.

 #3 – Income from Business & Profession

 Income from the business and profession is to be added under this head.
-There are various rules and regulations governing the Income from Business & Profession, which are important to take into consideration while adding to the Income to get the after-tax income.
-This is one of the major head of income as maximum tax is collected by the Government authorities through this head.
+Various rules and regulations are governing the Income from Business & Profession, which are essential to take into consideration while adding to the income to get the after-tax income.
+It is one of the significant head of income as the Government authorities collect maximum tax through this head.